mlflow/mlflow/docs/source/projects.rst

 Deployment Mode
-    Both the command-line and API let you :ref:`launch projects remotely <databricks_execution>` on a `Databricks <https://databricks.com>`_ environment if you have a Databricks account.
-This includes setting cluster parameters such as a VM type.
+    Both the command-line and API let you :ref:`launch projects remotely <databricks_execution>` on a `Databricks <https://databricks.com>`_ environment.
+This
+    includes setting cluster parameters such as a VM type.
 Of course, you can also run projects on any other computing infrastructure of your choice using the local version of the ``mlflow run`` command (for example, submit a script that does ``mlflow run`` to a standard job queueing system).

-For example, the tutorial creates and publishes an MLflow project that trains a linear model.
+For example, the tutorial creates and publishes an MLflow Project that trains a linear model.
 The project is also published on GitHub at https://github.com/mlflow/mlflow-example.
 To run this project: